graelo/website/content/tokio/tutorial/channels.md

 }
 ```

-This does not compile because both tasks need to access the `client` somehow.
-As `Client` does not implement `Copy`, it will not compile without some code to
-facilitate this sharing.
-Additionally, `Client::set` takes `&mut self`, which
-means that exclusive access is required to call it.
-We could open a connection
-per task, but that is not ideal.
-We cannot use `std::sync::Mutex` as `.await`
+Both tasks now share the same `client`.
+However, this does not compile for two
+reasons.

+First, because `client` neither implements `Copy` nor has a builtin
+synchronization mechanism.

+Second, because both tasks use `Client::set` which needs `&mut self` in order
+to operate.
+The Rust borrow checker of course rejects any code using multiple
+mutable (exclusive) references to the same value.

+Let's review various unsatisfying solutions to this often-encountered situation.

+- A cheap / inelegant solution would open one connection per task.
+- We cannot wrap the client in a `std::sync::Mutex` because while waiting for
-would need to be called with the lock held.
-We could use `tokio::sync::Mutex`,
+  the response, `.await` would need to be called with the lock held.
+- We could wrap the client in a  `tokio::sync::Mutex`, but while waiting for
+  the response in one task, the lock on `client` would be held, and no other
-but that would only allow a single in-flight request.
-If the client implements
+  task could use it, resulting in a single in-flight request.
+Generally
-[pipelining], an async mutex results in underutilizing the connection.
+  speaking, if the client implements [pipelining], an async mutex results in
+  underutilizing the connection.

 [pipelining]: https://redis.io/topics/pipelining

 # Message passing

-The answer is to use message passing.
-The pattern involves spawning a dedicated
+In the situation we described above, the best answer is to spawn a dedicated
-task to manage the `client` resource.
-Any task that wishes to issue a request
+task to manage the `client` resource, and have tasks that need the resource use
+message passing with it.

-sends a message to the `client` task.
-The `client` task issues the request on
+In practice, the sender task passes a message to the `client` task, the
+`client` then issues the request to the server on behalf of the sender task,
-behalf of the sender, and the response is sent back to the sender.
+and finally the server response is sent back from the `client` to the sender
+task.

+Let's review the benefits of this strategy:

-Using this strategy, a single connection is established.
-The task managing the
+- A single connection is established.
-`client` is able to get exclusive access in order to call `get` and `set`.
+- The managing task maintains exclusive access to the `client` in order to call
+  its `get` and `set` methods.
-Additionally, the channel works as a buffer.
-Operations may be sent to the
+- The channel used for message passing works as a buffer: work may be passed by
-`client` task while the `client` task is busy.
-Once the `client` task is
+  sender tasks to the `client` task while the `client` is busy; the `client`
-available to process new requests, it pulls the next request from the channel.
+  task will pull the next request from the channel as soon as it finishes being
+  busy with the current request.

-This can result in better throughput, and be extended to support connection
+Overall, this may result in better throughput, and can be extended further to
-pooling.
+support connection pooling.

 # Tokio's channel primitives

-Tokio provides a [number of channels][channels], each serving a different purpose.
+Tokio provides a [number of channels][channels], each serving a different
+purpose.

 - [mpsc]: multi-producer, single-consumer channel.
 Many values can be sent.
 - [oneshot]: single-producer, single consumer channel.
 A single value can be sent.